 When it comes to content marketing, you’ll continually hear over and over again how important social media is.
 And it’s true, especially for small businesses!
-But to just “be” on social media isn’t going to help you.
-Social Media Hashtags, can.
+But just “being” on social media isn’t going to help you.
+Social Media Hashtags can.

-Utilizing social media hashtags that will get your social media posts seen – it’s something every business SHOULD be doing!
+Utilizing social media hashtags will get your social media posts seen – it’s something every business SHOULD be doing!

 Social media hashtags are used across several platforms, but the most common are Instagram and Twitter.
-We’ve seen Facebook and LinkedIn both utilize hashtags as well, but they are not as commonly used on there.
+Successful businesses on Facebook and LinkedIn utilize hashtags, but they are not as commonly used there.

 Great!
 Let’s use them…but how?